Tan-JunWei/CTF-Writeups/README.md

 By using this visualization, you can gain a deeper understanding of the strategies used across multiple challenges, identify common tools or techniques, and explore how different concepts are interlinked.

 ## Explore
-To dive right in, visit this [website](https://tan-junwei.github.io/CTF-Writeups/).
+Visit this [website](https://tan-junwei.github.io/CTF-Writeups/) to explore.

 ## Contributions
 Contribution are always welcome!
 If you'd like the suggest improvements, feel free to submit a pull request or open an issue.